MuneebHaroon/KashurWordProcessor/README.md

 # KashurWordProcessor
 A word processor with basic spell checking ability in Kashmiri language.
 The word processor can allow you to create documents in Nastaliq, Sharda as well as Devanagari  scripts.
+This word processor was created in C#.
+It uses Hunspell as a spellchecker with a Kashmiri word list that I have created.
+The application uses Sharda font that I have created and Scheherzade New font, that is from Google.
+These fonts are are included in the font folder.
+They can be installed b=y double clicking on the font files.
+The application used .net frameworks 4.8.
+If you are using windows 11 or Windows 10 the chances are that you alreeday have this installed on your PC.
+If not, then you can download the runtime version directly from Microsoft at https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48 .